lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 This ensures that the class being passed to the mixin extends from `LitElement`, so that your mixin can rely on callabcks and other API provided by Lit.

-To constrain your mixin to an arbitrary class (for example, a base class of your own making), you can use a generic `Constructor` type helper:
+If your mixin depends on extending some other class (for example, a base class of your own making), you can use a generic `Constructor` type helper to constrain the `superClass` type to any class you choose:

 ```ts
 type Constructor<T = {}> = new (...args: any[]) => T;